alejamp/lola-py-sdk/README.md

 ```

 The arguments to the function are:
- - lead: The lead object from Prompter API that allows you to access the message routung information.
+ - session: The session object from Prompter API that allows you to get a unique session ID for the user and has the lead object which contains the required data to route messages to the user
  - ctx: The LolaContext object that allows you to access the user's context such as state, history and messanger
  - request: The request object from Prompter API that contains the data sent by Lola in this case the command and arguments